SanderRonde/wc-lib/README.md

 #### JSX

 The library also features support for JSX.
-Combining JSX with typed properties and events makes sure you even have type safety in your "HTML", ensuring you only pass the correct types of values to properties. **Note:** Put `{"jsx": "react", "jsxFactory": "html.jsx"}` in your tsconfig's compiler options since passing React elements won't work (React is not supported, only JSX is).
+Combining JSX with typed properties and events makes sure you even have type safety in your "HTML", ensuring you only pass the correct types of values to properties. **Note:** Put `{"jsx": "react", "jsxFactory": "html.jsx", "jsxFragmentFactory": "html.Fragment"}` in your tsconfig's compiler options since passing React elements won't work (React is not supported, only JSX is).

 #### HTML and CSS Typings